oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/kubernetes/k8s-wko.md

 ### Uninstall Operator

 `Uninstall Operator` uses the `helm uninstall` command to remove the WebLogic Kubernetes Operator and its associated resources from the Kubernetes cluster.
+In addition, you can choose whether to also delete the corresponding namespace.
-You access this action by using the `Uninstall Operator` button on the `WebLogic Operator` page or the `Go` > `Uninstall WebLogic Kubernetes Operator` menu item.
+You access these actions by using the `Uninstall Operator` button on the `WebLogic Operator` page or the `Go` > `Uninstall WebLogic Kubernetes Operator` menu item.

 Note that if you uninstall an operator, then any domains that it is managing will continue running; however,